Updated as of 6/18/20.

 Lake Clark: Open, camping open, no amenities

-Denali: Open, camping allowed, limited amenities.
+Denali: Open, camping allowed.

 Kobuk Valley: Open, camping allowed, amenities closed